clamorisse/aws-terraform-templates/README.md

 # aws-terraform-templates
-# This is a terraform script to create an AWS template for a static website.
+This is a terraform script to create an AWS template for a static website.

+## How to use it:

+'''bash

 # The command apply is use to run the script, assignig the path and file name containing the access key to the AWS acount.